 - Gelathi - A counseling program.

-This program mainly concentrates on 6 subjects like health and hygiene, family coherence, legal aid, the importance of education, utilization of government facilities and self-employment.
+This program mainly concentrates on 6 subjects like- health and hygiene, family harmony, nutrition, importance of education, utilization of government facilities and self-employment.

 Counseling is an effective means to help people out of distress and difficulties, to bring them back on track.
 SKDRDP has established a counseling center at Belthangady to help women who need support.
 The center called Gelathi offers the services of a sociologist, an advocate, a psychologist and a doctor, who provide counseling services to the women on demand.
 Initially the women in villages seek counseling from the village level worker, who acts as a point of reference.
 The services are given free of cost.
 If required the counseled is referred to hospitals for treatment.
 Legal aid is also given in times of need.